 The right column crossed into Zululand near the mouth of the Tugela River to secure an abandoned missionary station at Eshowe as a base.
 The left column entered Zululand from the Transvaal and made for Utrecht.

-Finally, the centre column, led by Chelmsford himself, crossed the Buffalo River at Rorke's Drift mission station to find the Zulu army.
+Finally, the centre column, led by Chelmsford himself, crossed the Buffalo River at Rorke's Drift mission station to seek out the Zulu army.

 ‘If I am called upon to conduct operations against the Zulus, I shall… show them how hopelessly inferior they are to us in fighting power, although numerically stronger.’